chocolatey/choco-wiki/How-To-Host-Feed.md

 ## Simple Server

 **Advantages:**
-* Setup can be really simple - just a website and IIS for some simple servers
+* Setup can be really simple - just a website and IIS for some simple servers.
 * Windows is not required - there are at least two pure Java versions (see [Non-Windows Hosting](#non-windows-hosting)).
 * Push over HTTP/HTTPS.
 * One API key for pushes.